Prof9/PixelPet/README.md

  *  **24BPP** / **RGB888** - General 24-bit color, where the Red, Green and Blue components are all 8 bits. `0x000000` is pure black, and `0xFFFFFF` is pure white.
  *  **32BPP** / **ARGB8888** - General 32-bit color, where the Red, Green, Blue and Alpha components are all 8 bits. `0xFF000000` is pure black, and `0xFFFFFFFF` is pure white.

-## Bitmap formats
+## Tilemap formats

-PixelPet currently supports the following bitmap formats.
-A bitmap format describes how many bits are stored per pixel; whether the image is indexed (meaning a palette is needed to proper display it); if the image is indexed, which color format should be used to render the image if a palette is not present; and how tilemap entries are stored in memory.
+PixelPet currently supports the following tilemap formats.
+A tilemap format contains information about how the tilemap (and by extension, the tileset) is stored.
+It describes the tile size; whether the image is indexed (meaning a palette is needed to proper display it); the color format used for tiles; how tilemap entries are stored in memory; and the capabilities of the platform (e.g. whether flipping tiles is allowed).

- *  **GB** - 2 bits per pixel bitmap format as it used on the Game Boy, where a pair of 2 bytes collectively holds 8 pixels.
+ *  **GB** - 2 bits per pixel tilemap format as it used on the Game Boy, where a pair of 2 bytes collectively holds 8 pixels.
- *  **GBA-4BPP** / **NDS-4BPP** - 4 bits per pixel bitmap format as it is used on the Game Boy Advance and Nintendo DS.
-This bitmap format uses indexed colors, meaning a palette is required to properly display it.
+ *  **GBA-4BPP** / **NDS-4BPP** - 4 bits per pixel tilemap format as it is used on the Game Boy Advance and Nintendo DS.
+This tilemap format uses indexed colors, meaning a palette is required to properly display it.
 If no suitable palette is loaded, any rendered tiles will be rendered using the general `4BPP` grayscale color format instead.
- *  **GBA-8BPP** / **NDS-8BPP** - 8 bits per pixel bitmap format as it is used on the Game Boy Advance and Nintendo DS.
-This bitmap format uses indexed colors, meaning a palette is required to properly display it.
+ *  **GBA-8BPP** / **NDS-8BPP** - 8 bits per pixel tilemap format as it is used on the Game Boy Advance and Nintendo DS.
+This tilemap format uses indexed colors, meaning a palette is required to properly display it.
 If no suitable palette is loaded, any rendered tiles will be rendered using the general `8BPP` grayscale color format instead.

 ## Usage